awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-dynamodb-tutorial.md

      1. Choose **OK** twice to apply the new settings\.

-     1. Close any running command prompts and reopen command prompt\.
+     1. Close any running Command Prompt windows, and then reopen a Command Prompt window\.

   1. Open a new command prompt window and run the `zip` command to verify that it works\.